-But more important, the move gives Stengel Hill Architecture additional space for a growing work force.
-The firm currently employs 22 people, including three hires since February — a graduate architect, production worker and accountant.
+But more importantly, the move gives Stengel Hill Architecture additional space for a growing workforce.
+The firm currently employs 22 people, including three hires since February — a graduate architect, production worker, and an accountant.

 That industry accounts for about 80 percent of Stengel Hill’s annual revenue, which is projected to be more than $5 million for this year.

 Stengel said the firm has seen an increase in projects for local clients, such as Jewish Hospital & St. Mary’s HealthCare Inc. and Norton Healthcare Inc., as well as for statewide and national clients.